AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 Principal schemas for Adobe Cloud Platform can be grouped into two different behavior types: Time Series and Record.

 Time Series data provides a snapshot of the system at the time an action was taken either directly or indirectly by a subject.
-ExperienceEvent is one example of a Time Series schema, but you can also define your own within platform.
+ExperienceEvent is one example of a Time Series schema, but you can also define your own within ACP.
 We recommend using ExperienceEvent, as it is the platform preferred schema to express Time Series data.

 Record data provides information about attributes of the subject.
 This could be an organization or individual, and represents the state.
 The Profile schema is an example of a Record schema, but not the only one.
 It is the platform preferred schema for consumer record data.